-This passage from Luke 12 seems almost counterintuitive, but that should not surprise us since Jesus consistently finds ways to disrupt the “normal” patterns of our culture.
-The cultural message with which we are most familiar goes something like this: Work hard, accumulate possessions, defeat the competition, and enjoy all the lovely perks of wealth.
+This passage from Luke 12 seems almost counterintuitive, but that should not surprise us since Jesus consistently finds ways to disrupt the “normal” patterns of our lives.
+A worldly message with which many of us are familiar goes something like this: work hard, accumulate possessions, defeat the competition, and enjoy all the lovely perks of wealth.

 Why would there be a warning label on success?
 Isn’t financial and numerical success the name of the game?

 Here’s why: the more we “succeed” by the world’s definition, the easier it becomes to rely upon ourselves rather than upon God.